When a paper bag containing fresh baked goods from a local purveyor inspires daydreaming for days, it’s a sign: Get back to that bakery ASAP.

 Until the work on the ground floor is completed, and it is nearly so as of this writing, the bakery is operating and selling its wares as Backdoor Bakery.
-The bakery is open Wednesday-Friday from noon to 3 p.m., and on Saturday from 10 a.m.-noon (suggestion: call ahead to confirm the day’s hours).
+The bakery is open Wednesday-Saturday from 9am to 4pm.
 Look for the purple chalkboard sign behind the building and in the large parking lot just off of South Buffalo Street.
 Enter the purple door and expect to be delighted.

 Inside, a wall synopsizes the café restoration project, and lists the day’s cultural and culinary offerings.
 There are workshops and classes for adults and children happening in the impressive and vibrant lower-level studio space, with more planned for the future.
-Concerts, open mics, and artist residencies will be rolled out as soon as it’s safe to do so.
+Concerts, open mics, and artist residencies are all on the menu, too.

 On a recent visit the list of goodies fresh from the ovens included breads of the day: Springville Sourdough, and 3-Seed.
 Highly recommended is their gingerbread, sold in dense, delicious rectangles imprinted with a decorative pattern from a textured rolling pin, and a savory shortbread with rosemary and sprinkles of just the right amount of salt.
 Cookies, soft pretzels, croissants and scones round out the deliciousness.
 There are also bagels, good coffee to-go, and souvenir t-shirts for sale.